 The show, directed by Walter Bobbie and choreographed by Josh Rhodes, travels through 1920s and 1940s North Carolina as magazine editor Alice Murphy tells her story of love, loss, and resilience.
 In addition to nods for Best Musical and Cusack鈥檚 performance, the Broadway production earned Tony nominations for Martin and Brickell鈥檚 score, Martin鈥檚 book, and August Eriksmoen's folksy orchestrations.

 Martin will also be represented on the stage this season with the Broadway premiere of his play Meteor Shower.
-The comedy, beginning November 1 at the Booth Theatre, will star Amy Schumer, Keegan-Michael Key, Laura Benanti, and Alan Tudyk.The events raised nearly $60,000 for the charitable organization.
+The comedy, beginning November 1 at the Booth Theatre, will star Amy Schumer, Keegan-Michael Key, Laura Benanti, and Alan Tudyk.The production presents the complete, unabridged text of Tennessee Williams' A Streetcar Named Desire with no props or set.